phuonganhniie/venice-parking-garage/README.md

 7. The results will be displayed on the same page.

 `Note: If the provided CSV file does not have the required columns, an error message will be displayed.
 Ensure that your CSV file has the correct format before uploading it.`

+### Target Occupancy Rate
+The `Target Occupancy Rate` input field is the desired percentage of the garage's total capacity that should be occupied at any given time.
+It balances the trade-offs between cost, customer satisfaction, and parking availability.
+A lower occupancy rate results in more available slots but a larger, potentially costlier garage.
+A higher occupancy rate leads to fewer available slots, a smaller garage, but may cause longer waiting times for parking.
+Input your desired `Target Occupancy Rate`, and the system will calculate the optimal number of slots for cars and motorbikes.

 ## Project Structure
 The project consists of the following modules: